-Julia Keen Neighborhood consists of seven City of Tucson zoning classifications1 as shown in Figure 5.5 below.
+Julia Keen Neighborhood consists of seven City of Tucson zoning classifications as shown in Figure 5.5 below.

 The vast majority of the parcels in the neighborhood are zoned "Residential" with densities appropriate under the low-density R-1 and medium-density R-2 classification.
-There are

-1 See Appendix C for a complete list of City of Tucson Zoning Classifications and summary descriptions. also two pockets of high-density R-3 classification in the neighborhood, allowing larger multi-family development.
+There are also two pockets of high-density R-3 classification in the neighborhood, allowing larger multi-family development.